 Upwork is an online marketplace that matches businesses with freelancers—and the company drives a lot of traffic to its site using search engine marketing.

 Using paid advertisements, Upwork targets specific search terms related to freelancing to get clicks.
-For example, if you Google "best freelancer," Upwork appears in the top position of the site's search results:
+For example, if you Google "best freelancer," Upwork appears in the second position of the site's search results:

 It's a simple and effective strategy: Upwork promotes its “unmatched quality” and its top-rated talent that it's ready to hire out.
 It also offers the searcher site extension links to find out more about how the platform works and start hiring instantly.